toshiHTroyer/CreativeShowcase/creativeshowcase/MILESTONE_04.md

 Description of research topics above with points
 ---
 - **Authentication / Passport.js (2 points)**
-    -  Implemented user authentication and session management using Passport.js LocalStrategy in (`/lib/passport.js`) and protected API routes throughout my project, for example in (`login.js`, `me.js`, `project.js`) by nesting sessionOptions,passport.initialize(), and passport.session() to guaraentee middleware/authentication completes before anything else each time a user navigates to a form.
+    -  Implemented user authentication and session management using Passport.js LocalStrategy in (`/lib/passport.js`) and protected API routes throughout my project, for example in (`login.js`, `me.js`, `project.js`) by nesting sessionOptions,passport.initialize(), and passport.session() to guaraentee authentication middlewarecompletes before anything else each time a user navigates to a form.
 - **Next.js (6 points)**
     - Structured the entire application using Next.js, implementing dynamic nested routes like `/portfolio/[slug]` and `/portfolio/project` to support user-specific portfolio pages and project forms, while also using Next.js API routes (`/api/login.js`, `/api/project.js`) for server-side functionality and secure database operations.
 - **Tailwind.css (4 points)**